-The forensic residents are assisted with developing a forensic research project or paper and participate in ongoing faculty research projects.
+The forensic fellows are assisted with developing a forensic research project or paper and participate in ongoing faculty research projects.
 Additionally, a specialized course on how to be a communicative and dynamic presenter is given.

 Fringe benefits include provision of educational materials and a stipend for funding to the annual AAPL meeting and board review course.
 An extensive forensic library is available.
 The forensic psychiatry fellow is also given a substantial number of references consisting of over 300 forensic landmark case related articles.

 "Applicant materials for the 2024-2025 fellowship will be accepted for review beginning June 1, 2023.
 Interviews for the 2024-2025 fellowship will begin September of 2023".